Microseris walteri

 Microseris walteri is an Australian perennial herb with yellow flowers and edible tuberous roots, and one of three plants known as murnong or yam daisy along with Microseris scapigera and Microseris lanceolata.

 The plant is found in southern parts of Australia, including Victoria, NSW, ACT, SA, WA and Tasmania.
-In Victoria, the plant is widespread and occupying a wide range of habitats, particularly dry open forest.
+In Victoria, the plant is widespread and occupies a wide range of habitats, particularly dry open forest.

 Botanical naming

 For more than 30 years Murnong was named as Microseris sp. or Microseris lanceolata or Microseris scapigera.
 Royal Botanic Gardens Victoria botanist Neville Walsh clarified the botanical name of Microseris walteri in 2016 and defined the differences in the three species in the table below.